* If you’d like to be included on this list, please contact us.

 Research Interests: The social, cultural, educational, and linguistic contexts of African Americans.

-Andrea Olinger is an Assistant Professor of English at the University of Louisville.
+Andrea Olinger is an Associate Professor of English at the University of Louisville.

 Education: University of Illinois at Urbana-Champaign (Ph.D.)